exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving Transaction

-If this is the last transaction required to collect a known `Propose`, delete the data about the corresponding `RequestTransactions` and its timeouts.
+If this is the last transaction required to collect a known `Propose`, cancel the corresponding `RequestTransactions`.

 ### Receiving `Propose`

-- If this `Propose` was requested, delete the data about the request and the timeout.
-A list of nodes that have all transactions (if it exists) should be copied from the `RequestState` before deletion
+- If this `Propose` was requested, cancel the request.
+A list of nodes that may have all transactions mentioned in the `Propose` message should be copied from the `RequestState` before its deletion
 - If certain transactions from the `Propose` are not known, send `RequestTransactions` to the author of `Propose`